Hybrid III-V/Silicon Quantum Photonic Device Generating Broadband Entangled Photon Pairs: Working principle and design

-Considering a CW pump, the bi-photon state generated via SPDC can be written as:
+The bi-photon state generated via SPDC can be written as:

 where $\hat{a}_x^\dag(\omega_x)$ is the operator creating a photon in the mode $x$ with frequency $\omega_x$ and $\ket0$ is the vacuum state. $C(\omega_s,\omega_i)$ is the joint spectral amplitude (JSA), whose modulus squared -- the joint spectral intensity (JSI) -- gives the probability that the produced state is composed of a signal photon at frequency $\omega_s$ and an idler photon at frequency $\omega_i$.
-A sufficiently narrowband pump makes the photons generated through SPDC to be naturally energy-time and frequency-bin entangled~\cite{Maltese20}.
+Neglecting group velocity dispersion and in the limit of narrow pump bandwidth, the JSA can be factorized \cite{Ansari18b,Gianani20} as $C(\omega_s,\omega_i)=\alpha_{\rm p}(\omega_s+\omega_i) \, \Phi_{\rm PM}(\omega_s,\omega_i)$, where $\alpha_{\rm p}$ is the pump spectrum envelope and $\Phi_{\rm PM}$ reflects the phase-matching condition.
+In the following experiments, a narrowand CW laser is used (linewidth 100 kHz) so that $\alpha_{\rm p}$ can be considered as a Dirac delta and the JSA only depends of the frequency difference $\omega_s-\omega_i$, in excellent approximation.
+Such CW pumping makes the photons generated through SPDC to be naturally energy-time and frequency-bin entangled~\cite{Maltese20}.
 Furthermore, photons produced via a type 2 process are also polarization entangled directly at the chip output, thanks to the very low modal birefringence of the waveguide \cite{Appas21}.

-Now turning to the SOI part of the circuit, it consists in a 780 $\mu$m-thick Si substrate, a 1 $\mu$m-thick SiO$_2$ box and a 610 nm-thick Si top layer.
+Now turning to the SOI part of the circuit, it consists in a 780 $\mu$m-thick Si substrate, a 1 $\mu$m-thick SiO$_2$ buried oxyde layer and a 610 nm-thick Si top layer.
 Silicon is transparent to wavelengths $\gtrsim 1$ $\mu$m, so that telecom optical modes can be confined and propagated in waveguides, while NIR radiation, corresponding to the SPDC pump for the AlGaAs source, is strongly absorbed \cite{Silicon_absCoeff}.
 The bottom width of the waveguides is set to 560 nm, resulting in a low modal birefringence ($<$ 1\%).
 Due to the large top layer thickness, the slope of the waveguide flanks represents an additional and useful parameter for the fine control of the effective mode index, facilitating the mode coupling for both polarizations.